-Helping Fears and Phobias with Psychotherapy, Hypnotherapy & Cognitive Therapy at 1066 Therapy
+Helping Fears / Phobias with Psychotherapy, Hypnotherapy & Cognitive Therapy at 1066 Therapy

 covering East Sussex, Battle, Hastings, Bexhill, Rye, Heathfield, Hailsham, Eastbourne, Crowborough, Brighton, Tunbridge Wells, Tonbridge, Ashford and Kent.

-The two most common fears/phobias I am consulted for are social phobia/anxiety and emetophobia, the fear of sick but I am also consulted for many other fears including arachnophobia, fear of spiders; claustrophobia, fear of enclosed spaces; acrophobia, fear of heights; aerophobia, fear of flying, and many more besides.
+The two most common fears / phobias I am consulted for are social phobia/anxiety and emetophobia, the fear of sick.
+I am also consulted for many other fears / phobias.
+These include arachnophobia, fear of spiders; claustrophobia, fear of enclosed spaces; acrophobia, fear of heights; aerophobia, fear of flying, and many others.

-A phobia may be specific where the fear is related to one object or situation, such as arachnophobia (fear of spiders) or aerophobia (fear of flying); or a phobia may be more generalised and relate to a range of situations, such as emetophobia (fear of vomiting) or claustrophobia (fear of enclosed spaces) or sociophobia (which is broadly a fear of being judged/rejected).
+A phobia may be specific where we fear a single object or situation, such as arachnophobia (fear of spiders) or aerophobia (fear of flying).
+Or a phobia may be more generalised.
+As a result, we may fear a range of situations, such as emetophobia (fear of vomiting) or claustrophobia (fear of enclosed spaces).
+Or perhaps sociophobia (which is broadly a fear of judgement/rejection).

 The top ten fears and phobias are as follows: